cafltar/CafModelingMetricCropSyst_DotNet_CafEEFlux/README.md

 ## Purpose

 Command line utility to automate downloading of EEFlux images from the [EEFlux App](https://eeflux-level1.appspot.com/).
+This was developed with a single project in mind and is not intended to be used by the public.
+Comments and advise is welcome though.

 ## Introduction